 As noted above, the discussion set forth above is merely a summary of the material financial analyses performed by Banc of America Securities and is not a comprehensive description of all analyses undertaken by Banc of America Securities in connection with its opinion.
-No company, transaction or business used in its analyses is identical to the contributed assets, FNT or the asset contribution.
+No company, transaction or business used in its analyses is identical to the original contributed assets, FNT or the transaction.
 Accordingly, an evaluation of the results of these analyses is not entirely mathematical.
-Rather, these analyses involves complex considerations and judgments concerning differences in financial and operating characteristics and other factors that could affect the acquisition or other values of the companies, business segments or transactions to which the contributed assets, FNT or the asset contribution were compared.
+Rather, these analyses involves complex considerations and judgments concerning differences in financial and operating characteristics and other factors that could affect the acquisition or other values of the companies, business segments or transactions to which the original contributed assets, FNT or the transaction were compared.
 The preparation of a financial opinion is a complex analytical process involving various determinations as to the most appropriate and relevant methods of financial analysis and the application of those methods to the particular circumstances and, therefore, a financial opinion is not readily susceptible to partial analysis or summary description.
 Banc of America Securities believes that its analyses and the summary above must be considered as a whole.
 Banc of America Securities further believes that selecting portions of its analyses and the factors considered or focusing on information presented in tabular format, without considering all analyses and factors or the narrative description of the analyses, could create a misleading or incomplete view of the processes underlying Banc of America Securities' analyses and opinion.
-Banc of America Securities did not assign any specific weight to any of the analyses described above.
+Banc of America Securities dual not assign any specific weight to any of the analyses described above.
 The fact that any specific analysis has been referred to in the summary above is not meant to indicate that such analysis was given greater weight than any other analysis.

 In performing its analyses, Banc of America Securities considered industry performance, general business and economic conditions and other matters, many of which are beyond the control of FNT and FNF.
 The estimates of the future performance of FNT provided by FNT's management and of the FNF businesses provided by the managements of FNF and the FNF businesses in or underlying Banc of America Securities' analyses are not necessarily indicative of actual values or actual future results, which may be significantly more or less favorable than those estimates or those suggested by Banc of America Securities' analyses.
-These analyses were prepared solely as part of Banc of America Securities' analysis of the financial fairness of the aggregate stock consideration to be issued by FNT pursuant to the securities exchange and distribution agreement and were provided to the FNT special committee in connection with the delivery of Banc of America Securities' opinion.
+These analyses were prepared solely as part of Banc of America Securities' analysis of the financial fairness of the delivery of Banc of America Securities' opinion.
 The analyses do not purport to be appraisals or to reflect the prices at which a company or business might actually be sold or the prices at which any securities have traded or may trade at any time in the future.
-Accordingly, the estimates used in, and the ranges of valuations resulting from, any particular analysis described above are inherently subject to substantial uncertainty and should not be taken to be Banc of America Securities' view of the actual value of FNT or the contributed assets.
+Accordingly, the estimates used in, and the ranges of valuations resulting from, any particular analysis described above are inherently subject to substantial uncertainty and should not be taken to be Banc of America Securities' view of the actual value of FNT or the original contributed assets.